FAQ

 Reliability and Trust

 Yes.
-The Abilities catalog contains the full reference: every ability, its reasoning scaffold, its dimension scores, and its synergy connections.
+The Abilities catalog contains the full reference: every ability, its cognitive operation, its dimension scores, and its synergy connections.

 What happens if the API is down?